Seafarers UK Mortgages: A Complete FREE Guide

 When is an expatriate borrower not an expat?
 When they’re ships’ crew…

-Either you’re trying to fit everything into a spell of shore leave.
-Or you’re trying to access all your financial records when you’re on board, working around time differences and unreliable wifi.
+Either you’re trying to fit everything into a spell of shore leave, or you’re trying to access all your financial records when you’re on board, working around different time zones and battling with unreliable wifi.

 Added exchange rate costs